BioPandas/biopandas/docs/sources/api_subpackages/biopandas.pdb.md

 - `df1` : pandas.DataFrame

-    DataFrame with HETATM, ATOM, and/or ANISOU entries
+    DataFrame with HETATM, ATOM, and/or ANISOU entries.

 - `df2` : pandas.DataFrame

     Second DataFrame for RMSD computation against df1.
-Must have the same number of entries as df1
+Must have the same number of entries as df1.

 - `s` : {'main chain', 'hydrogen', 'c-alpha', 'heavy', 'carbon'} or None,